 Create Custom Shaped Picture Placeholders in PowerPoint 2016 for Mac

 Create Custom Shaped Picture Placeholders in PowerPoint 2013 for Windows

-Create Custom Shaped Picture Placeholders in PowerPoint 2010 in Windows
+Create Custom Shaped Picture Placeholders in PowerPoint 2010 for Windows